 In developing a finite element approach to two-dimensional conduction with convection, we take a general approach initially; that is, a specific element geometry is not used.
-Instead, we assume a two-dimensional element having M nodes such that the temperature distribution in the element is described by where $N_i(x, y)$ is the interpolation function associated with nodal temperature $T_i$ , [N] is the row matrix of interpolation functions, and $\{T\}$ is the column matrix (vector) of nodal temperatures.
+Instead, we assume a two-dimensional element having M nodes where $N_i(x, y)$ is the interpolation function associated with nodal temperature T_i , [N] is the row matrix of interpolation functions, and $\{T\}$ is the column matrix (vector) of nodal temperatures.